 If there is a risk that a roof is fragile, as many roofs are, employees should be fully aware of the danger before commencing work, in the form of a proper risk assessment.
 If possible, they should avoid accessing the roof at all and carry out the work either from the ground or from specialised access equipment.

 When height work is unavoidable, the correct equipment and safety measures should be provided to workers, such as safe access equipment in the form of roof walkways, either temporary or permanent.

-Our Board-Walk system spreads the weight of the user from eaves to ridge, allowing work such as resealing and repair to be carried out on even fragile roofs without putting the worker at risk.
+Our Roof Walk system spreads the weight of the user from eaves to ridge, allowing work such as resealing and repair to be carried out on even fragile roofs without putting the worker at risk.
 Each section can be linked to provide an uninterrupted walkway, and will work either horizontally or vertically.